Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Printed from: https://catalog.rhodes.edu/programs-study/chemistry/honors-chemistry

-Requirements for Certification by the American Chemical Society
+Requirements for a Major in Chemistry Certified by the American Chemical Society

 1. Chemistry Courses: